amanaser/RL-Robotic-Dialogue-Manager/README.md

 ## Usage

-The project contains scripts for the main stages of the pipeline:
+The scripts for the main stages of the pipeline:

 - `finetune_action/train_model.py`: Trains the initial baseline policy model.
 - `train_ppo.py`: Refines the fine-tuned model using the PPO loop with the LLaMA reward model.